Mozu/grunt-mozu-appdev-sync/README.md

 #### files
 Use normal Grunt file specification formats, including globbing.

-For the `upload` and `delete` actions, only a `src` is necessary.
+For the `upload` action, only a `src` is necessary.
 The `dest` doesn't make sense, since the file destination is Developer Center.

+For the `delete` action, **the files collection won't work**.
+Grunt automatically filters the runtime files array for files that exist.
+The delete action is often run in the context of a file watch, so by the time the action runs, the relevant files don't exist anymore!
+For this reason, the `delete` action looks for an array of strings representing filenames under the property `remove`.

 For the `rename` action, populate a `files` object with `src`/`dest` mappings of each file you want to rename. **You will probably not configure this manually in your Gruntfile.
 You'll want to configure a `grunt-contrib-watch` adapter to do it dynamically.**